Gordon Giltrap: 2010s

 "Teaching and passing on knowledge is something that has been close to my heart for many years.
 I have taught in schools, conducted guitar workshops, written columns for various guitar publications, and as already mentioned, have a strong association with the RGT.
 I was asked to be a patron quite a few years ago.
 They are bringing out a book of my pieces under the umbrella of The London College of Music.
-As a self-taught, non-academic musician I'm honoured to now become ‘legit’ within the hallowed portals of the college with this new publication entitled GRADED GILTRAP.
+As a self-taught, non-academic musician I'm honoured to now become 'legit' within the hallowed portals of the college with this new publication entitled GRADED GILTRAP.
 The title itself just makes me smile."

-On 31 January 2018, Giltrap learnt the devastating news that Jamie, his son, had passed away suddenly after a short illness.
+On 31 January 2018, Giltrap learnt the devastating news that Jamie, his son, had died suddenly after a short illness.
 He was not considered to be in danger and so this was very unexpected news.
-Jamie had followed in his father’s footsteps with regard to a keen interest in music but his interests were of a very different genre.
+Jamie had followed in his father's footsteps with regard to a keen interest in music but his interests were of a very different genre.
 He had begun working as a DJ with dance music using the name DJ Tango.
 He was well respected and according to one source:

 "changed the rave music scene and produced some amazing music, ... (helping to) shape and build the foundations for drum & bass in the days when Coventry was at the forefront of the best all-night rave clubs in the UK every weekend.
 Thousands traveled from all over the UK to queue for hours to get in.
 For those who had pleasure to know him or go to one of his sets, it was always a good night."

 In order to help overcome his grief, Giltrap threw himself into other projects.
 One most dear to his own heart was an album he was working on at the time of Jamie's passing.
 It had been conceived to help to raise funds for Queen Elizabeth Hospital in Birmingham where Giltrap himself had been treated.
 This was his way of saying thank you for the wonderful treatment he had received at the hospital and to the many friends he had made there.
 Entitled Heartsongs, the album, a revised release of Shining Morn, included his all-star version of "Heartsong".
 The album is available for purchase only through the hospital charity and all proceeds are diverted towards cancer research.
-The story surrounding its production is detailed on Giltrap’s website which includes a link to purchase a copy.
+The story surrounding its production is detailed on Giltrap's website which includes a link to purchase a copy.
 The album is dedicated to Jamie's memory.